chmlee/ream-doc/content/tutorial/variable.md

 {% box(class="detail" id="number-type")%}
 Should REAM distinguish between `Integer` and `Float`?
-I don't think integers are used very often in statistical or numeric analysis, so for now all numbers are IEEE 754 64-bit numbers.
+I don't think integers are used very often in statistical or numeric analysis, so for now all numbers are IEEE 754 64-bit floats.
 In ream-core they are validated through parsing as Rust's `f64` type, but this may change in the future.
 {% end %}